JustinInCoding/BullseyeSwiftUI/README.md

 - use unit test to check the main logic of the game whether the points is calculated right
 - use Test-Driven Development to test the Game’s points method
 - use padding, background, Color to make button look good
+- use assets category of color and linear gradient to make the background and button looks nice

 ## Features